La-Sian/100-Days-Of-Code-/README.md

 DAY 51

 I spent this day working on more codewars as I struggled with a few the day before.
-I also went over more javascript basics using codeacademy
+I also went over more javascript basics using codeacademy.

+DAY 52

+Today was started off with codewars working on a couple of challenges.
+I also started on working on Javascript basics in regards to functions.
+I also did some research on some tech companies.

+DAY 53

+Today I worked on some more CSS looking at flexbox learning about justify-content, align-item and flex-direction as well as order.

+DAY 54

+Today was hackathon Friday, were the breif was about